 If you ask me, this is where the real action exists.
-Sure you can still party here, but Jackson Square has the best street performers in New Orleans.
-The main reason for this, is because there is a lot more room for them to do their thing.
-And get a much larger crowd then on any of the other fun streets.
+Sure, you can still party here, but Jackson Square has the best street performers in New Orleans.
+The main reason for this is because there is a lot more room for them to do their thing.
+And get a much larger crowd than on any of the other fun streets.

 Plus, if you’re into horse carriage rides, this is the place.
 There are so many carriages that I truly wonder how many people take them.

-Also, you want original New Orleans art works?
+Also, do you want original New Orleans artworks?
 You will have a plethora of artists to choose from.
 And if you want it done for you right then and there, it can be done.